 - Roman History

-I received my undergraduate degree (1983) from University College, Oxford, where I studied ancient history and classical literature (Greats), and my PhD (1993) in ancient history from the University of Pennsylvania, where I was a student of Robert E. A. Palmer.
+I received my undergraduate degree (1983) from University College, Oxford, where I studied ancient history and classical literature (Greats), and my Ph.D.
+(1993) in ancient history from the University of Pennsylvania, where I was supervised by Robert E. A. Palmer.
 I taught at Franklin and Marshall College (Lancaster, PA) from 1994 (where I shared a job with my husband, Michael Flower) until I moved to Princeton in 2003.
-2010 is my first year as Master of Mathey College, one of six residential colleges for undergraduates at Princeton.
+Since 2010 I have been serving as Master of Mathey College, one of six residential colleges for undergraduates at Princeton.

-My research has tended to focus broadly on the somewhat interrelated topics of spectacle and memory in Roman culture.
-My first book Ancestor Masks and Aristocratic Power in Roman Culture (Oxford, 1996, paperback 1999) was the first monograph to explore the nature and influence of the Roman custom of making bees’ wax masks (imagines) of politicians who had held the office of aedile or higher.
-These masks, stored and labeled in small cupboards in the atrium of the Roman house and paraded at funerals (first of the person depicted and then of his relatives), were potent symbols of power both in their own right and in relation to a rich iconography of other prestigious items.
+My research has tended to focus broadly on the interrelated topics of spectacle and memory in Roman culture.
+My book Ancestor Masks and Aristocratic Power in Roman Culture (Oxford, 1996, paperback 1999) was the first monograph to explore the nature and influence of the Roman custom of making beeswax masks (imagines) of politicians who had held the office of aedile or higher.
+These masks, stored and labeled in small cupboards in the atrium of the Roman house and paraded at funerals (first of the deceased and then of his relatives who had died earlier), were potent symbols of power both in their own right and in relation to a rich iconography of other prestigious items.
 My discussion collects all the evidence and analyzes the use of these masks, and their associated inscriptions and funeral speeches, by Romans from early times to Late Antiquity.
 Consequently, my book explores how social and political prestige was represented and communicated by leading Roman families, within the specific context of an élite defined by election to political office.

 In recent years I have concentrated more on the republican period.
-2010 saw the publication of Roman Republics (Princeton), a succinct study of periodization and its implications for the study of republican politics in Rome.
+2010 saw the publication of Roman Republics (Princeton, paperback 2011), a succinct treatment of periodization and its implications for the study of republican political culture in Rome.
 In this book, I argue against a single Roman Republic (509 to 49 or 31 BC) and in favor of a different scheme of multiple republics within this time period.
 Multiple republics imply a whole series of new beginnings and endings, as well as periods of transition or dictatorship.
-However, my aim is not to establish my model (of six republics) as the new orthodoxy, but rather to encourage debate and a more flexible use of periodization to meet the needs of a variety of different historical analyses.
+However, my aim is not to establish my model (of 6 republics) as the new orthodoxy, but rather to encourage debate and a more flexible use of periodization to meet the needs of a variety of different historical analyses.

-I am working on a large-scale project on life in the local neighborhoods (vici) of the city of Rome during the republican period.
-As part of this broader study of community life in the ancient metropolis, I am presently writing a monograph on neighborhood shrines and the popular local cult of the lares compitales.
-This book will use the rituals and iconography of the typically Roman deities, the lares and the genius, as a case study to investigate the nature of traditional Roman religion and of the roles of ordinary citizens, freedmen, and slaves in local religious ritual and practice both in Rome and other cities.
+I am presently completing a monograph on neighborhood shrines (compita and sacella) and the popular local cult of the lares compitales.
+This book uses the rituals and iconography of the typically Roman deities (the lares and the genius and the snakes) as a case study to investigate the nature of traditional Roman religion and of the roles of ordinary citizens, freedmen, and slaves in local religious ritual and practice both in Rome and in other cities.
+My study also addresses the emperor Augustus' introduction of the cult of lares augusti at the street shrines throughout Rome in 7 BC.

 I regularly teach undergraduate courses on Roman history and Latin literature at all levels.
-I have taught graduate courses on Roman republican culture, Latin epigraphy, Roman religion, the fragmentary historians of the Roman Republic, and the city of Rome in Antiquity.
-In the spring of 2011 I will be teaching the department’s new graduate level pro-seminar on Roman history.
+I have taught graduate courses on Roman history of the second and first centuries BC, Latin epigraphy, Roman religion, the fragmentary historians of the Roman Republic, and the city of Rome in Antiquity.
+I also take turns teaching the Roman History Pro-seminar that introduces graduate students to how Roman history is studied and taught to college students.

 1. Roman Republics